HariSekhon/Knowledge-Base/travel.md

 Not recommended for women.

 [Boudin](https://boudinbakery.com/) is a local chain famous for its sour dough bread and soup in bread bowls.

+### Vietnam

+Don't got to Vietnam in the winter - it is not Thailand, it is cold and you will need a jacket.

+#### Hanoi

+- [Hong Haoi](https://maps.app.goo.gl/tHagvFRbC1Ugm9dJA) - popular restaurant in Old Town, small and busy.
+  The recommended fried fish is good and the juice is fresh squeezed, although not big (uses those milkshake glasses that are narrow at the bottom).